OfficeDev/outlook-dev-docs/docs/add-ins/add-mobile-support.md

 title: Add mobile support to an Outlook add-in
-description: Adding support for Outlook Mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios. ms.topic: article ms.date: 04/15/2019
+description: Adding support for Outlook Mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios. ms.topic: article ms.date: 05/10/2019
 localization_priority: Normal
 ---

 # Add support for add-in commands for Outlook Mobile

-Using add-in commands in Outlook Mobile allows your users to access the same functionality (with some [limitations](#code-considerations)) that they already have in Outlook for Windows, Outlook for Mac, and Outlook on the web.
+Using add-in commands in Outlook Mobile allows your users to access the same functionality (with some [limitations](#code-considerations)) that they already have in Outlook on Windows, Outlook for Mac, and Outlook on the web.
 Adding support for Outlook Mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios.

 ## Updating the manifest